JJOP01/ml-c/README.md

 # Machine Learning in C

 It will not always be exactly what you want.
 Machine learning is like asking a genie to grant you wishes, if you fucked up a small detail in the description of your wish... the genie is going to fuck you.
-Machine learning algorithms are like genies.
+Machine Learning algorithms are like genies.
+Run shell script `./build.sh` to generate the object executable files `double` and `gates`.

 ### What is Machine Learning?